StackVista/stackstate-docs/configure/security/authentication/oidc.md

 ## Overview

-In order to configure StackState to authenticate using an OIDC authentication provider, you will need to configure both StackState and the provider to be able to talk to each other.
+StackState can authenticate using an OIDC authentication provider.
+To enable this, you will need to configure both StackState and the OIDC provider to be able to talk to each other.
 The following sections describe the respective setups.

 ## Configure the OIDC provider

-Before you can configure StackState to authenticate using OIDC, you will need create a client for StackState on your OIDC provider using the following settings (if required):
+Before you can configure StackState to authenticate using OIDC, you will need create a client for StackState on your OIDC provider.
+Create a client using the following settings (if required):

 * Use the OIDCAuthoirzation Flow
 * Set the **Redirect URI** to the base URL of StackState suffixed with `/loginCallback`.
 For example `https://stackstate.acme.com/loginCallback`.
 For some OIDC providers, such as Google, the **Redirect URI** must match exactly, including any query parameters.
 In that case, you should configure the URI like this `https://stackstate.acme.com/loginCallback?client_name=StsOidcClient`.